linkfluence/radarly-py/docs/officialdoc/architecture/user.rst

 User
 ~~~~

-Get Current User Informations
+Get Current User information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This method allows users to current user informations and in particular, the list of projects available.
+This method allows users to current user information and in particular,
+the list of projects available.

 **Request**